Latefah18/go-reader-API/README.md

 ### User
 1. create account
 2. update user info
+3. delete account
-2. login by username and password.
+4. login by username and password.
-3. add friend to friend list
+5. add friend to friend list
-4. delete friend from friend list
+6. delete friend from friend list
-5. add rivew and rate(fom scale 1 to 5)
+7. add rivew and rate(fom scale 1 to 5)
-6. delete rivew and rate
+8. delete rivew and rate
-7. view all rivew and rate of other user
+9. view all rivew and rate of other user
-8. view all books
+10. view all books
-9. Search book by name
+11. Search book by name
-10. add book read state
+12. add book read state
-11. update book read state
+13. update book read state
-12. delete book read state
+14. delete book read state
-13. add book to (want to read) collection
+15. add book to (want to read) collection
-14. delete  book fron (want to read) collection
+16. delete  book fron (want to read) collection
-15. add book to (favorite) collection
+17. add book to (favorite) collection
-16. delete book from (favorite) collection
+18. delete book from (favorite) collection